 More Diamond System Printouts -

-I often post printouts from the Trackmaster version, but here are two from this past weekend using the Brisnet version, which uses the bris multi data file, which only cost $1.00.
+I often post printouts from the Trackmaster version, but here are two using the Brisnet version, which uses the bris multi data file, which only cost $1.00.
 A customer emailed me and told me that he hit these two horses, the first weekend he used the system.

 Saratoga, Saturday, August 28